French Louisianians: Louisiana French Language

-The Louisiana French speak similar dialects of French, the major varieties being Lower Louisiana French, Upper Louisiana French, and Creole French.
+The Louisiana French speak similar dialects of French, the major varieties being Lower Louisiana French, Upper Louisiana French, and Louisiana Creole.

 Alabama Creoles

-Adventurers lead by Pierre Le Moyne d'Iberville moved from Fort Maurepas in Biloxi, Mississippi to a wooded bluff on the west bank of the Mobile River in early 1702, where they founded Mobile, which they named after the Maubilian Indians.
+Adventurers led by Pierre Le Moyne d'Iberville moved from Fort Maurepas in Biloxi, Mississippi to a wooded bluff on the west bank of the Mobile River in early 1702, where they founded Mobile, which they named after the Maubilian Nation.
 The outpost was populated by French soldiers, French-Canadian trappers and fur traders, and a few merchants and artisans accompanied by their families.
-The French had easy access to the Indian fur trade, and furs were the primary economic resource of Mobile.
+The French had easy access to the Indigenous fur trade, and furs were the primary economic resource of Mobile.
 Along with fur, some settlers also raised cattle as well as produced ships' timbers and naval stores.

-Indian nations gathered annually at Mobile to be wined, dined, and showered with presents by the French.
-About 2,000 Indians descended on Mobile for as long as two weeks.
-Because of the close and friendly relationship between colonial French and Indian peoples, French colonists learned the Indian Lingua franca of the area, the Mobilian Jargon, and intermarried with Indian women.
+Indigenous nations gathered annually at Mobile to be wined, dined, and showered with presents by the French.
+About 2,000 Indigenous descended on Mobile for as long as two weeks.
+Because of the close and friendly relationship between colonial French and Indigenous peoples, French colonists learned the Indigenous Lingua franca of the area, the Mobilian Jargon, and intermarried with Indigenous women.

-Mobile was a melting pot of different peoples, and included continental Frenchmen, French-Canadians, and various Indians mingled together in Mobile.
+Mobile was a melting pot of different peoples, and included continental Frenchmen, French-Canadians, and various Indigenous people mingled together in Mobile.
 The differences between continental Frenchmen and French-Canadians were so great that serious disputes occurred between the two groups.

 The French also established slavery in 1721.
 Slaves infused elements of African and West Indian French Creole culture into Mobile, as many of the slaves who came to Mobile worked in the French West Indies.
-In 1724, the Code Noir, a slave code based on Roman laws, was instituted in French colonies which allowed slaves certain legal and religious rights not found in either British or American communities.
+In 1724, the Code Noir, a slave code based on Roman laws, was instituted in French colonies which allowed slaves certain legal and religious rights not found in either British colonies or the United States.
 The Code Noir based on Roman laws also conferred affranchis (ex-slaves) full citizenship and gave complete civil equality with other French subjects.

-By the mid-18th century, Mobile was populated by West Indian French Creoles, European Frenchmen, French-Canadians, Africans, and Indians.
+By the mid-18th century, Mobile was populated by West Indian French Creoles, European Frenchmen, French-Canadians, Africans, and Indigenous people.
 This diverse group was united by Roman Catholicism, the exclusive religion of the colony.
 The town's inhabitants included 50 troops, a mixed group of approximately 400 civilians which included merchants, laborers, fur traders, artisans, and slaves.
 This mixed diverse group and its descendants are called Creoles.